sguldemond/moon-paper/README.md

 # ./setup_and_install.sh
 ```

-_Look inside this shell script file to see the different steps taken._
+_Look inside this shell script to see the different steps taken._

 Now your background should be changed to the current phase of the moon in your location and will update every 2 hours.